Boss to Coach Conversation 3 of 5

 People tend to think about what they don't do well, or what weaknesses they need to work on.
 The domains can help people understand where they're most powerful, and how to use that power to make their greatest contribution.

 The four domains summarise what every leader and team need to accomplish.
-This is about partnership, as teams should be well rounded precisely because we as individuals are not.
+This is about partnership.
+Teams should be well rounded precisely because we as individuals are not.
 All leaders and teams need to be able to

 STRATEGICALLY THINK “The What” Help consider what could be.
 Absorb and analyse information for better decisions